-- i.
+- f.
 Interagency Aviation Training Subcommittee (IATS): Serve as a group of aviation specialists that represent their Agency/Bureau requirements specific to the non-fire Interagency Aviation Training Program.
-The Subcommittee will provide guidance and recommendations to aviation managers regarding non-fire aviation training standards and requirements. - 2 Bureau of Safety and Environmental Enforcement.
-Ultimate responsibility for the management of all aviation programs, activities and resources lies with the Director of BSEE in accordance with 352 DM 1.6 C. This responsibility is administered through the Deputy Director3 and BSEE's aviation governance structure.
+The Subcommittee will provide guidance and recommendations to aviation managers regarding non-fire aviation training standards and requirements. - 2.
+Bureau of Safety and Environmental Enforcement.
+Ultimate responsibility for the management of all aviation programs, activities and resources lies with the Director of BSEE in accordance with 352 DM 1.6 C. This responsibility is administered through the Deputy Director4 and BSEE's aviation governance structure.
 More specifically, aviation responsibilities are delegated as follows: - a.
 Chief, Office of Offshore Regulatory Programs (OORP).
-The Chief, OORP is responsible for the oversight of BSEE aviation management (119 DM 4) and is BSEE's EAB representative. - b.
+The Chief, OORP is responsible for the oversight of BSEE aviation management (119 DM 4) and is BSEE's EAB and EAC representative. - b.
 Chief, Offshore Safety Improvement Branch (OSIB).
-The Chief OSIB provides aviation policy oversight and guidance to the BSEE Aviation Team consisting of the National Aviation Manager and other designees.
-The Chief, OSIB, is BSEE's EAC representative. - c.
+The Chief OSIB provides aviation policy oversight and guidance to the BSEE Aviation Team consisting of the National Aviation Manager and other designees. - c.
 National Aviation Manager (NAM).
 The NAM serves as the principle aviation advisor to BSEE management.
-The NAM assists in the oversight of aviation management and programs at the national level and provides technical expertise that supports and improves BSEE's capacity to manage its aviation programs in a result-oriented and efficient manner.
+The NAM assists in the oversight of aviation management and programs at the national level and provides technical expertise that supports and improves BSEE's capacity to manage its aviation programs in a result- oriented and efficient manner.
 This position provides leadership and technical expertise for aviation safety management systems, risk management, and accident prevention programs.
 Specific responsibilities for the NAM position include: - i.
 Ensuring aviation programs, procedures, and guidelines comply with and implement DOI aviation policy and directives; - ii.
-Providing oversight in the planning and technical analyses relating to acquisition and cost-effectiveness of aviation resources; - iii.
+Providing oversight in the planning and technical analyses relating to acquisition and costeffectiveness of aviation resources; - iii.
 Reviewing, revising, and maintaining the National Aviation Management Plan annually; - iv.
-Representing BSEE as a member of the DOI Executive Aviation Subcommittee (EAS);
+Representing BSEE as a member of the DOI Executive Aviation Subcommittee (EAS); - v.
+Collaborating with the Regional Aviation Managers to ensure safe and efficient use of all aviation resources in the accomplishment of the BSEE mission; - vi.
+Providing oversight of BSEE's aviation training program and providing training/certification guidance (curriculum, and course materials, instructing) for all BSEE aviation users; - vii.
+Evaluating the effectiveness of existing BSEE aviation safety programs and identification, development, and implementation of new opportunities that enhance BSEE's aviation safety culture;

-3 In the absence of a Deputy Director the Chief, OORP will fulfil the aviation responsibilities of the Deputy Director.
+4 In the absence of a Deputy Director the Chief, OORP will fulfil the aviation responsibilities of the Deputy Director.